seugonzalez/Facebook-Unfollow-Automation-Script/README.md

    ```bash
    python unlike_pages.py
    ```
-6. The script will start a browser session and begin the unliking process.
+6. The script will start a browser session and begin the unfollow process.

 ## Disclaimer
 This script is for educational purposes only.
 Automated actions on Facebook should comply with Facebook's terms of service.
 The author is not responsible for any actions taken against your Facebook account as a result of using this script.